Skip to main content

 Recommendation objects

-When you run xerg audit --json, Xerg adds a recommendations array derived from the findings.
-Each recommendation uses the @xerg/schemas shape:
+When you run xerg audit --json, Xerg includes a ranked recommendations array derived from the findings.
+The same recommendation objects are now part of the v2 push payload as well.

 FieldMeaning